 3. All-over acne treatment or a spot treatment using liquid zinc.

-Put the liquid zinc in a little spray bottle.
+This liquid zinc comes in a spray bottle already!
+Otherwise, put the liquid zinc in a little spray bottle.
 After washing and before moisturizing, spray it all over your acne-prone skin or just on individual pimples.
 Do this morning and night, and even throughout the day as needed.
 Pat it on, then follow up with your regular moisturizer (suited to your skin type).

 So there you have it… three ways to use zinc as natural acne treatments… either all over or as spot treatments.
 These are safe acne treatments for any skin type.
 Although if you have sensitive skin, be sure to test first on a small area to ensure it will work for you, too.